act-rules/act-rules.github.io/_rules/video-alternative-for-visual-c5a4ea.md

 #### Passed Example 1

-A video element with a voiceover that describes the visual information.
+This `video` element has an audio description because it has voiceover that describes the visual information.

 ```html
 <html lang="en">